-Transactions in foreign currencies are translated to hryvnias at exchange rates at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to hryvnias at the exchange rate established on that date.
-The foreign currency gain or loss on monetary items is the difference between amortized cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortized cost in foreign currency translated at the exchange rate at the end of the reporting period.
-Foreign currency differences arising on retranslation are recognized in profit or loss.
-Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
+Transactions in foreign currencies are translated to hryvnias at exchange rates in effect at the dates of the transactions.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to hryvnias at the exchange rate established on that date.
+The foreign currency gain or loss on monetary items is the difference between amortized cost denominated in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortized cost in foreign currency translated at the exchange rate at the end of the reporting period.
+Foreign currency differences arising on translation are recognized in profit or loss.
+Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rate ruling at the date of the transaction.

-The UAH is not a convertible currency outside Ukraine and, accordingly, any conversion of UAH amounts to USD should not be construed as a representation that UAH amounts have been, could be, or will be in the future, convertible into USD at the exchange rate shown, or any other exchange rateThe principal UAH exchange rates used in the preparation of these financial statements are as follows:
+The UAH is not a convertible currency outside Ukraine and, accordingly, any conversion of UAH amounts to USD should not be construed as a representation that UAH amounts have been, could be, or will be in the future, convertible into USD at the exchange rate shown, or any other exchange rate.

+The principal UAH exchange rates used in the preparation of these financial statements are as follows:

-Currency 31 December 2023 31 December 2022
+Currencies 31 December 2024 31 December 2023

-USD 37.9824 36.5686
+US Dollar 42.0390 37.9824

-EUR 42.2079 38.9510
+Euro 43.9266 42.2079